 The Black Boy InnCaernarfon, Snowdonia

 The Black Boy Inn is a 15th-century hotel, pub and restaurant in the heart of Caernarfon.
-You can dine in the more formal restaurant or have a quick bite in the pub and bar area - either is simply wonderful with period features and friendly local staff for a truly Welsh experience at it’s best!
-The exposed beams, thick stone walls, low ceilings and roaring fire give the inn an irresistible charm, and the great value for money is even more irresistible!
+You can dine in the more formal restaurant or have a quick bite in the pub and bar area - either is simply wonderful with period features and friendly local staff for a truly Welsh experience at it’s best.
+The exposed beams, thick stone walls, low ceilings and roaring fire give it an irresistible charm, and the great value for money is even more irresistible!

 Daily: 8am to 12pm.

 Fridays and Saturdays: 12pm to 9:30pm